 Dandelion – the weed you hate to love.
-It’s another of those weeds with a long list of benefits for your dog that you can’t ignore.
+It’s another of those weeds with a long list of benefits for hat you can’t ignore.
 It’s a digestive, antibacterial and a liver tonic.
 And it’s even known to help manage diabetes.
 With qualities like this, you should be looking forward to having your lawns paved with dandelion gold.
 But can dogs eat dandelions?

 Dandelion’s Long History Of Healing